Veilfire/Veilfire-Chat/README.md

       - Optional environment/parameter key–value pairs (merged into the child process environment).
     - MCP server definitions are stored per user in the `user_settings` collection alongside provider settings.
     - **Note:** the app does not ship any MCP servers.
 You must install and configure your own MCP-compatible servers on the host where Veilfire runs.
+  - **Web Client** (HTTP tool)
+    - Enable or disable the HTTP Web Client tool for the current user.
+    - Enforce a **domain whitelist** so the model can only call HTTP APIs you explicitly allow.
+    - Toggle **local network access** on or off (localhost and private IP ranges are blocked by default).
+    - Manage a list of domains with:
+      - Enabled flag.
+      - Per-domain allowed HTTP methods (GET/HEAD/OPTIONS/POST/PUT/PATCH/DELETE).
+      - Optional secret with an "allow model access" toggle.
+    - Web Client settings are stored per user in the `user_settings` collection.

 ## MCP quick start